Michigan

 HIPAA

-The Health Insurance Portability and Accountability Act (HIPAA) protects health information held by covered entities including healthcare providers, health plans, and healthcare clearinghouses.
-The Michigan Department of Health and Human Services implements HIPAA at the state level and provides authorization forms for the disclosure of protected health information.
+The Health Insurance Portability and Accountability Act protects health information held by covered entities including healthcare providers, health plans, and healthcare clearinghouses.
+The Michigan Department of Health and Human Services implements HIPAA at the state level.
+Michigan supplements HIPAA with additional state-level protections for behavioral health and substance use disorder treatment records, which require separate consent for disclosure beyond treatment, payment, and coordination of care purposes.

 Gramm-Leach-Bliley Act